 “Person” shall mean an individual, partnership, corporation, joint stock company, trust, unincorporated association, limited liability company or any other entity.

-“Peoples” shall mean The Peoples Gas Light and Coke Company, an Illinois corporation, its subsidiaries, and each Person it directly or indirectly controls.
+“Peoples” shall mean The Peoples Gas Light and Coke Company, an Illinois corporation and each Person it directly or indirectly controls.

+“SEC” shall mean the Securities and Exchange Commission or any successor to that agency.

 “Summer Season” shall mean the period commencing on April 1 and ending on November 30, inclusive of the commencement date and the ending date.